mikesposito/nvim/README.md

 ### Preferences

 The default editor preferences can be found here:
+- `lua/mikesposito/setup/init.lua`: Configuration file loaded on startup
-- `lua/custom/preferences.lua`: General editor preferences
+- `lua/mikesposito/setup/preferences.lua`: General editor preferences
-- `lua/custom/keymaps.lua`: Key bindings
+- `lua/mikesposito/setup/keymaps.lua`: Key bindings

-You can add any custom configuration in the `lua/custom` folder, so you can keep pulling updates from this repository without conflicts.
+You can add any custom configuration in the `lua/mikesposito/setup` folder, so you can keep pulling updates from this repository (hopefully) without conflicts.

 ## What's included?